Suffolk County Child Custody Lawyer Providing Guidance for Clients Dealing With Child Custody Matters in New York

 If you and your spouse are able to agree on a parenting plan, using the services of an attorney who is trained in mediating child custody matters can prevent you from costly litigation.
 Because the state of New York awards equal rights to both parents when it comes to custody matters, it is important to be prepared and able to provide the nurturing, safe and positive environment that your child needs to thrive.
 By working with a child custody mediation attorney, you will be increasing your chances of obtaining a favorable outcome for you and your family.

 At the Law Office of Gina M. Pellettieri, PLLC, you can rest assured you will be receiving high-quality, knowledgeable legal services and advice for your family’s child custody needs.
-Attorney Gina M. Pellettieri and her legal team have successfully handled countless child custody cases in Suffolk County and surrounding areas.
-Whether you are getting ready to fight a child custody battle or have questions, reach out to the Law Office of Gina M. Pellettieri at 631-250-3698.
+Attorney Gina M. Pellettieri and her legal team have successfully handled countless child custody cases on Long Island and the surrounding areas.
+Whether you are getting ready to determine child custody arrangements or have questions, reach out to the Law Office of Gina M. Pellettieri at 631-320-1493.